DevMarc16/DevMarc16/README.md

 </h1>

 <h3 align="center" style="color: #6c757d;">
-  I am a dedicated blockchain enthusiast and a highly experienced full-stack developer committed to advancing innovative blockchain applications.
-Over the past five years, I have diligently pursued self-directed learning, refining my skills in this dynamic field.
-A substantial portion of my code contributions are developed using ChatGPT 3, 3.5, 4, ChatGPT-4o, and now Claude 3.5 and now claude 3.7 Sonnet with extensive reasoning ( Best AI coder at the moment) which is significantly better that gpt 4o, showcasing my proficiency in leveraging cutting-edge technologies to drive blockchain innovation.
-My unwavering dedication and expertise empower me to craft groundbreaking blockchain solutions that consistently challenge and redefine the limits of prior achievements..
+I am a dedicated blockchain enthusiast and highly experienced full-stack developer committed to advancing innovative blockchain applications.
+Over the past five years, I have diligently pursued continuous learning and skill refinement in this dynamic field.
+My expertise spans the full development stack, with a focus on implementing cutting-edge technologies to drive blockchain innovation.
+I specialize in crafting groundbreaking blockchain solutions that consistently challenge and redefine industry standards.
+My unwavering dedication to staying at the forefront of blockchain technology enables me to deliver robust, scalable applications that push the boundaries of what's possible in decentralized systems.
 </h3>

 <!-- Animated Coding GIF -->